 Minneapolis Threshing Machine Co. built their farm equipment factory on this ideal site near three railroads in 1887.
 They soon became the largest employer in Hennepin County and built a large stock of employee housing in surrounding Hopkins.
 A merger in 1929 changed the name to Minneapolis Moline Power Implement Co.

-An ownership change in 1963 eventually led to the end of the business and demolition of the building in 1986.
-The company had several other, small buildings in Hopkins, including the 1951 Napco/Venturian building at Excelsior Blvd. and 17th Ave S.
+An ownership change in 1963 eventually led to the end of the business and the demolition of the building in 1986.
+The company had several other, small buildings in Hopkins, including the 1951 Napco/Venturian building at Excelsior Boulevard and 17th Avenue S.